qamarelsafadi/QIndicators/README.md

 # QIndicators

-is a jetpack Compose library will help you showing indicators in your app within buttons, pagers everywhere.
+QIndicators is a jetpack Compose library that will help you creating your own Indicators with a diffirent shape for the selected one and a simple animation for it.